yashpriyam/teachers-authoring-cra/README.md

 - Fontawesome Icons
 - uuidv4

-## Liked the tool want to contribute?
+## Liked the tool?
+Want to contribute?
 For getting started with the codebase:

 The application uses es6.